lperic42/developer-test/README.md

-# Really Simple Systems Developer Test
+# Spotler CRM Developer Test

 This test has been designed to allow us to see your Laravel and Vue knowledge.
 If you have any questions regarding this test you can email dev@reallysimplesystems.com, and we will answer any questions that you may have.